Not Accepting Guests

 - Last login about 2 hours ago

 Join Couchsurfing to see Oli’s full profile.
 It’s free!

 Make most of what I've got, and learn as much as I can.

 HOST ANYONE I've previously met anywhere in the world and promote Tasmanian tourism.

-I'm currently reside in Launceston, but work on the east coast during university break.
-So if you message me during the holidays you might get the opportunity to come at stay at my mothers place in St Marys */
+I'm currently reside in Launceston, working for a small company during week days.
+Some times if you message me during the holidays/weekends you might get the opportunity to come at stay at my mothers place in St Marys

 I lived in Whistler/Vancouver area straight after I finished high school in 2009 as a gap year experience which lasted two.
 This really taught me a lot, I had many mentors that have shaped me to who I am today.
 A lot of people welcomed me with open arms to teach me anything.
 Any of my friends who could make the effort to come to Canada were welcome to stay with me for as long as they wished.

 HOW I PARTICIPATE IN COUCHSURFING